biosustain/GRASP/README.md

 * if setting compute thermodynamics is set to 1, then in thermoRxns specify the Gibbs standard energies, otherwise specify the reaction Gibbs energies.

-To check if the order of metabolites and reactions in all sheets is consistent with stoic run your model through `check_input_model.xlsx`.
+To check if the order of metabolites and reactions in all sheets is consistent with stoic run your model through `check_input_model.py`.
 This script will also check if there are any commas, semi-colons, and dots on the metabolites list in the kinetics sheet.

 ### How to make sure reaction mechanisms are specified correctly: